-“Your first therapy session doesn’t have to be awkward or uncomfortable.
+- Filling out paperwork: “Your first counseling session doesn’t have to be awkward or uncomfortable.
 (Don’t worry, your therapist will not make you lie down on a couch.)
 Hopefully, you have already made a connection by getting to know your therapist online and during a consultation meeting or phone call, to see if you are a good fit.
 During the first session, you can expect to fill out paperwork, just as you would the first time you go to a new doctor or dentist.
 This will range from your family history and medical history to your insurance information.
-Fill it out as completely as you can, to give your therapist a good background and a feel for where you are coming from.
+Fill it out as completely as you can, to give your therapist a good background and a feel for where you are coming from.”

-Once you’ve taken care of all the paperwork and discussed confidentiality, it’s time to get down to business.
+Once you’ve taken care of all the paperwork and discussed confidentiality, it’s time to get down to business and discuss why you’ve decided to begin counseling.
 “Your therapist will want to spend the first session getting to know you,” says Marsh.
 Potential questions may include:

-- What brought you to seek therapy at this time?
+- What brought you to counseling at this time?

-- What are you hoping to accomplish through therapy?
+- What are you hoping to accomplish through counseling?

-- Do you have any concerns about what therapy might be like, or questions you’d like to ask?
+- Do you have any concerns about what counseling might be like, or questions you’d like to ask?

-These are designed to help your therapist gage where you’re at as well as where you want to be—and enable your progression to that desired destination.
-So long as you discuss, agree on, and map out a treatment plan, as explained by Marsh: “The first session is also the time to plan for future sessions.
+These questions and those of the like are designed to help your therapist gage where you’re at as well as where you want to be—and enable your progression to that desired destination.
+So long as you discuss, agree on, and map out a treatment plan, as explained by Marsh: “The first session is the time to plan for future sessions.
 Frequency will depend on both the therapist’s recommendation and availability, and your own preference, scheduling conflicts, and financial constraints.
 You will probably not be asked to come in two or three times a week; on the other hand, just once a month may be too long between sessions.
-It can be difficult to remember everything that happened in the last month to report how effective the therapy has been, and momentum is lost.
+It can be difficult to remember everything that happened in the last month to report how effective the counseling has been, and momentum is lost.
 Typically, once a week, or every two weeks at longest, is a good schedule for most people.”

 In sum, “at the end of the first session, you should feel as if you and your therapist know each other a bit better, that you are comfortable working together, and that you have a plan going forward.”
-Hopefully you leave their office feeling more confident about your decision to begin therapy and ready to get to work; however, if those nerves aren’t completely absolved, that’s okay too.
+Hopefully you leave your counselor’s office feeling more confident about your decision to begin counseling and ready to get to work; however, if those nerves aren’t completely resolved, that’s okay too.
 It’s called a process for a reason!

-If you’re looking to work with some of the best therapists and counselors out there, start your journey at Thriveworks.
-Our counselors have the necessary skills, training, and experience it takes to help you find success in life.
-Additionally, they specialize in offering different types of therapy including cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT).
+If you’re looking for a counselor or therapist near you, consider working with a mental health counselor at Thriveworks.
+Our counselors have the necessary skills, training, and experience it takes to help you find greater happiness or success.
+Additionally, they specialize in offering different types of counseling including cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT).
 You can schedule an appointment today at a location near you, or book an online counseling session.
-Either way, we can’t wait to meet you and help you thrive in life.